How to buy a house before you turn 25

 If you're struggling to save for a decent-sized deposit, an Equity Loan may interest you.

-The scheme is able to loan you up to 20% of the value of the property (40% in London), but you need to have already saved enough for at least a 5% deposit.
+The scheme can lend you up to 20% of the value of the property (40% in London), but you need to have already saved enough for at least a 5% deposit.
 So, rather than loaning you an entire deposit, this scheme helps you access mortgages with better rates.

 Equity Loans are interest-free for the first five years.
-If you're able to pay off the loan in a short enough period of time, it should work out cheaper than borrowing an equivalent amount through your mortgage (which you'll still need to pay for the remaining percentage of the property).
+If you're able to pay off the loan in a short enough period, it should work out cheaper than borrowing an equivalent amount through your mortgage (which you'll still need to pay for the remaining percentage of the property).

 But over longer periods, it's very difficult to say if it's cheaper to get an Equity Loan or a larger mortgage.